-Sorrel Drink is a tangy, spice-infused beverage that is often served at Christmas and New Year's in several parts of the Caribbean.
+Sorrel drink is a tangy beverage infused with warm spices, often served at Christmastime and New Year's in several parts of the Caribbean.

-Keep reading to learn how to make sorrel drink from scratch!
+Learn how to make this refreshing, unique drink from scratch!

-There are some recipes that are so ingrained in our family traditions, we can sometimes take them for granted.
+Some recipes are so ingrained in our family traditions, we can sometimes take them for granted.
 This sorrel drink recipe is like that for me.

 Growing up, this ruby-coloured beverage would show up around Christmastime and stick around straight through the New Year.

-At first, I didn’t take much notice of it - preferring to drink my mom’s sparkling cranberry punch instead.
+At first, I didn't take much notice of it, preferring to drink my mom's cranberry ginger ale punch instead.

-But eventually, I came to know sorrel drink as the nicer one of two Trinidadian beverages that my parents would have in the house during the holidays.
+But eventually, I came to know sorrel as the nicer of the two Trinidadian beverages that my parents would have in the house during the holiday season.

 If you've never had this chilled Caribbean beverage before, you can think of sorrel drink as a Christmassy lemonade.

-We make the drink by steeping the sepals of a specific hibiscus plant that we call sorrel and flavouring the mixture with warm spices.
+We make the drink by steeping the calyxes of the Roselle (Hibiscus sabdariffa) plant (which we call sorrel) and flavouring the mixture with warm spices.

 The drink is tangy and is served cold, making it a refreshing alternative to the heavier winter drinks like hot cocoa or hot chocolate.